nhantrichuyenanh/win-11-ofb/README.md

 	> Why do I use Windows 11 but not [Windows 11 Enterprise LTSC](https://microsoft.com/en-us/evalcenter/download-windows-11-enterprise "Microsoft")/[Enterprise IoT LSTC](https://microsoft.com/en-us/evalcenter/download-windows-11-iot-enterprise-ltsc-eval "Microsoft")?

 	Simple.
 Because the latter doesn't release feature updates.
-I actually have used it before and it's indeed much faster, no bloatware but still have some unnecessary services running in the background and telemetry.
+I actually have used it before and it's indeed much faster, no bloatware and AI nonsense but still have telemetry and some unnecessary services running in the background.

 	> What about other Windows 11 ISO?